Phone: (970) 528-0634

 I view our life journey as a collection of experiences that influence who we are and how we view the world.
 We often experience (and can expect) to deal with hurdles and roadblocks that can make some days unbearable.
 This is where counseling comes in.
 I love joining alongside others and empowering them to keep making steps when they don’t think they can.
-My passions and specialty lies within grief counseling.
+My passions and specialty lie within grief counseling.
 Grief is a universal experience that we all share.
-This can be death of a loved one, end of a relationship, change in financial status, etc. We all have experience losses that change us and can be challenging to process.
-I have clinical experience, training, and a research focus into how counselors can best support grieving individuals of all ages on their unique path to cope with their losses.
+This can be the death of a loved one, the end of a relationship, a change in financial status, etc. We all have experienced losses that change us and can be challenging to process.
+I have clinical experience, training, and a research focus on how counselors can best support grieving individuals of all ages on their unique path to cope with their losses.

 My clinical professional background expands over three years and includes working in a variety of settings such as a hospice bereavement center, a psychiatric behavioral hospital, as an independent counselor working closely with the Tennessee Department of Children Services, and finally as a professional counselor for ASPIRE, The University of Tennessee outreach program for college students from rural Appalachian areas.